matrix-org/matrix.org/content/blog/2025/04/2025-04-28-election-announcement.md

 If you want to be a candidate in the election, there are a few things you should know:

-* All candidates will be listed on our website, grouped by the constituency group.
+* All candidates will be listed on our website, grouped by the constituency group. ([See last year's election center here.](https://matrix.org/foundation/governing-board-elections/))
 * We do not require people to use their “legal name.”
 * Candidates who are nominated by an organizational member will have their affiliation listed.
 * We expect candidates to provide a short bio and a short statement, collectively covering qualifications and priorities.
 Candidates may also provide a link to an extended statement or platform on their personal blog or website.
 * You are encouraged to make yourself available for conversation with members of your constituency group.
-* The period for campaigning runs from April 27th to May 17th.
+* The period for campaigning runs from May 17th to May 30th.
 Please note our [community Code of Conduct](https://matrix.org/legal/code-of-conduct/) while campaigning.

 ## What to expect if you win